gitdigit/gitdigit/README.md

  For a quick response, DM me on [LinkedIn](https://www.linkedin.com/in/jennifer-kouassi-534434233/).

- Last update on Sun Feb 08 2026
+ Last update on Mon Feb 09 2026

-**327 day before 2027 ⏱** days before new years
+**326 day before 2027 ⏱** days before new years

-🤖 This README.md is updated with hate, by Jennifer's bot
+🤖 This README.md is updated with wickedness, by Jennifer's bot